-We would like to hear from a wide range of people, including people from each of the four countries in the UK, people of different ages, gender identities and ethnicities, and people who do and do not write clinic letters directly to patients.
-As such, everyone who expresses an interest in taking part will be asked to share some information about themselves.
+We would like to hear from a wide range of people, including people from each of the four countries in the UK, people of different ages, gender identities and ethnicities, and people who

 Who will carry out the research?

 The research is being carried out by a team from the Division of Musculoskeletal and Dermatological Sciences at The University of Manchester.
 The team is led by Dr Charlotte Sharp, Honorary Senior Clinical Lecturer, and supported by Dr Rebecca Goulding, Research Associate.
 Charlotte has a clinical background and also works as a Consultant Rheumatologist.
 Rebecca has an academic background.
 Our contact details are at the end of this participant information sheet.